libplctag/libplctag/README.md

 - bug fixes.
 - other protocols like Modbus, SBus etc.
 - other platforms like Android, iOS etc.
+- changes and additions for other PLCs.
 - additional compilers.
 - more language wrappers!
 - Testing and more testing!

 ### How to Contribute

 We love contributions!
 Many users have contributed wrappers, extra functionality and bug fixes over the years.
-The library is much better for all the help that users have provided.
-We ask that your code contributions to the core library are under the same dual MPL/LGPL license.
+The library is much better for all the help that users have provided.   **We ask that your code contributions to the core library are under the same dual MPL/LGPL license.**

 Testing is difficult for us as we do not have access to all the different hardware out there.
 If you can, a great way to contribute is to test prereleases.
 These are on the _prerelease_ branch and can also be downloaded from the [releases](https://githubm.com/libplctag/libplctag/releases) page!
 We appreciate all the help we get from our users this way.